Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: Proof of Proposition

-\paragraph*{Connecting vertex sets that are far apart.} To make sure that the strategy outlined at the beginning of this section works and that a \(K_{n+1}\)-block at stage \(n+1\) contains a ``large'' connected component (we will specify this shortly), it is necessary that two stage \(n\) blocks at a given distance are connected with a sufficiently high probability to overcome potentially bad regions.
+To make sure that the strategy outlined at the beginning of this section works and that a \(K_{n+1}\)-block at stage \(n+1\) contains a `large' connected component (we will specify this shortly), it is necessary that two stage \(n\) blocks at a given distance are connected with a sufficiently high probability to overcome potentially bad regions.